itzweaced/project_bravo/docs/manual/docs_Chapter_1.00_Project_Bravo_Overview/doc_Chapter_1.40_Project_Bravo_Source_Code.md

             - `Geometry` Spawns Geometery(s) Cubes
             - `Model` Spawns Models
         - Graphics: Handles Opengl Pipeline and Data flows from Game
-            - `Graphics` Is the Main Handle for the Graphics Pipeline, Opengl is initiated here and Data is sent to the render function
+            - `Graphics` Main Handle for the Graphics Pipeline
             - `Mesh` Is used to draw meshes from loaded models
             - `Shader` Is used to handle Opengl Shaders
         - Network: Handles Networking for Server and Client